 However, that isn’t to say that you can just make your pancakes, throw them in a bag and freeze them – if you did that you would end up with a stack of pancakes all stuck together.
 Some use parchment paper between each pancake, then freeze the stack.

-Another option, lay out your beautiful, fluffy pancakes in a single layer on a baking sheet, and stick that in the freezer.
-Each pancake will be individually frozen, and you'll be able to have them in a stack, and not stick to their neighbor when put in a freezer safe container!
+Another option is to lay out your beautiful, fluffy pancakes in a single layer on a baking sheet, and stick that in the freezer.
+Each pancake will be individually frozen, and you'll be able to have them in a stack.

 Do I Have to Blend This Recipe?